jarrodtaylor/jarrodtaylor.github.io/.alternator/.readme/contract-gigs/smartbear.md

 @location: Coconut Creek, FL
 ---
-SmartBear provides a portfolio of trusted tools that give software development teams around the world visibility into end-to-end quality through test management and automation, API development lifecycle, and application stability, ensuring each software release is better than the last.
+SmartBear provides a portfolio of trusted tools that give software development teams around the world visibility into end–to–end quality through test management and automation, API development lifecycle, and application stability, ensuring each software release is better than the last.